vseventer/pelican/README.md

 > - The GitHub repo includes a pre-built SQLite file with basic sample data.
 > - The `db/` folder contains the seed script.

+## Front-End

+The main pages include:

+- **Landing Page** (unauthenticated):

+  - Lists all users
+  - Allows creation of a new user

+- **Home Page** (authenticated):

+  - Lists pets for the current user on the left sidebar
+  - Clicking a pet opens the detailed view

+- **Details Page**:

+  - Shows pet info, including allergies and vaccines
+  - Allows adding new allergies and vaccine records

+## Back-End

+API routes follow REST principles and are co-located with the front-end using TanStack Start’s file-based routing.
+Major endpoints include:

+- **Users**

+  - `GET /api/users` — List all users
+  - `GET /api/users/:id` — Get a specific user
+  - `POST /api/users` — Create a new user

+- **Pets**

+  - `GET /api/pets` — Admin: List all pets
+  - `GET /api/pets/:id` — Get a specific pet
+  - `POST /api/pets` — Create new pet

+- **Validation**

+  - All data mutating endpoints use **Zod** for schema validation
+  - Shared schemas between front-end and back-end ensure consistency and type safety

 ## Polish

 The following small items were accomplished to give the MVP a bit more character:

+- Name.
+Pelican sounds like a bit like "Medical", "Can", and starts with "Pe" from pet.
 - Logo.
 Yes, behind the scene it's all Dr. Pelican Ph.D. keeping the records.
 - Documentation was assisted by ChatGPT, which helped structure and write readable summaries based on design and architectural decisions.